gpeterson406/Greenwood_Book/_book/09-caseStudies.md

 to really make their final conclusions.
 This presents a philosophical inconsistency that bothers some more than others but should bother everyone.
-One thought is whether they needed to use AICs at all since they wanted to use p-values?
-The one reason they might have preferred to use AICs is that it allows the direct comparison of
+One thought is whether they needed to use AICs at all since they wanted to use p-values? \newpage The one reason they might have preferred to use AICs is that it allows the direct comparison of

 $$\log{(\text{count})}_i=\beta_0 + \beta_1\log{(\text{DBC})}_i + \beta_2I_{\text{TJK},i} + \varepsilon_i$$